octal8dev/Assistance/backend/requests.md

 {
     "post": {{post_id}},
     "parent": {{comment_id}},
     "content": "Thank you for your comment!
-I'm glad you found the post helpful.
-Feel free to ask any questions."
+I'm glad you found the post helpful."
 }
 ```